 PART 1: THE FIRST 30 MINUTES

-What’s the best way for YOU to spend the first 30 minutes of your bright spanking new day?
-This is a question to consider to make the start to your day personal and beneficial to you, what are some tasks do you want to do right after you get out of bed?
-I suggest adding at least one uplifting aspect to it and include those no-brainers you don’t want to forget.
-Here are some of the things you can consider when planning yours:
+Think about the best way for YOU to spend the first 30 minutes of your bright spanking new day.
+To make the start to your day personal and beneficial to you, what are some tasks do you want to do right after you get out of bed?
+I suggest adding at least one uplifting to-do to your morning.

-- The no-brainers… Just go ahead and get simple beneficial wins out of the way, especially if it’s something that takes a moment to do.
+- Do the no-brainers… Just go ahead and get simple beneficial wins out of the way, especially if it’s something that takes just a moment to do.

-- If part of your routine takes place in bed, obviously do that before you get up.
+- If part of your routine takes place in bed, obviously do that during the first part of your routine.

-- Any new habit you’re still working into your lifestyle; that “first-things-first” approach strengthens your commitment and increases the likelihood of you sticking to the habit for good.
+- Do any new habit you’re still working into your lifestyle.
+The “first-things-first” approach will help to strengthen your commitment and increase the likelihood of you sticking to that habit for good.

-- Something sacred–an affirmation, meditation or prayer, a 5-minute stretch, a walk outside or time spent with your furry friend.
+- Do something physical–a 5-minute stretch, a 15-minute walk outside or time spent with your furry friend.

 - A no-brainer I do and highly recommend is to have a glass of water with lemon or ACV.
 This jump starts our body systems and gives us a little pep of energy.

 - Getting outside for 15-20 minutes is helpful if you suffer from any mood disorder like anxiety or depression, if you have cortisol imbalance, or if making exercise a habit is crucial to your health in any way.
 I have an underactive thyroid and don’t take prescription meds so exercise is a crucial part of my thyroid health regimen.

 - Meditate or do something else that’s spiritual or affirming for you.
 If you’re not a fan of meditation (or maybe you prefer to do yours at night), a walk in the morning is a great time to contemplate the day.

 - Journal or read for 5 minutes.

 - Start to get the next phase of your morning going… start your breakfast, the coffee pot, apply facial, etc.